microsoft/STL/README.md

 # Non-Goals

-There are things that we aren't interested in doing with this project, for various reasons (most importantly, we need to focus development efforts on our goals).
+There are things that we aren't interested in doing with this project, for various reasons (most importantly, we need to focus development effort on our goals).
 Some examples:

 * Non-goal: Porting to other platforms.